Orange left arrow graphic.Orange right arrow graphic.

 February

-Visit Lunuganga Estate, famed Sri Lankan architect Geoffrey Bawa’s home and garden.
+Visit Lunuganga Estate, the beautiful home and garden of the famous Sri Lankan architect, Geoffrey Bawa.
 Drive to Colombo and check in to the Galle Face Hotel, where you will enjoy dinner.

 15